 The process of grouping leads based on common characteristics like website behavior, geographical location, and demographics.

-Lead scoring refers to the technique of assigning a score to a lead based on various attributes like demography or behavior on the website.
+Next up in the lead generation glossary is lead scoring – the technique of assigning a score to a lead based on various attributes like demography or behavior on the website.
 For example, if a lead downloads an ebook you might give them a score of 10.
 Similarly, if they ask for a demonstration you score them 40.

 It is calculated by dividing the total number of customers by the total number of leads.